AbeTavarez/Streamnetfy/README.md

 ## Project Planning

-> The Project Planning section should be completed for your project pitch with instructors.
+> I plan to use the TV Maze API to create a website for people to search about TV shows.
 >
-> To ensure correct Markdown, I recommend cloning this wiki and copy/pasting the raw template code.
+> The user will be able to search and see all the information available about the shows.

 <br>

 ### Overview

-_**STREAMNETFY** is a website to search for tv shows information._
+_**Streamnetfy** is a website to search for tv shows information._

 <br>